 - 2-3 empty toilet roll tubes;

-- a sharp knife;
+- a sharp knife or a multi-tool;

 - optional: petroleum jelly (Vaseline), if you want to add some to your wax;